Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 And don’t forget your VPN!

-As I mentioned earlier, you don’t want to be left high and dry in China without access to all your favorite websites and apps.
-You must download your VPN app before you leave your country.
+As I mentioned earlier, you don’t want to be left without access to all your favorite websites and apps in China.

 Final packing tips for China